 We welcome students from all degree backgrounds to our society.
 Becoming a member and participating in our events will allow you to connect with likeminded people, find out more about global and local human rights issues and contribute meaningfully to rule of law debates.

-Membership perks include free/discounted entry to paid events, access to our Members' Newsletter and 10% discounts at Comet Pieces!
+Membership perks include free/discounted entry to paid events, access to our Members' Newsletter, and 10% discounts at Comet Pieces and Tempo Tea Bar!